AdobeDocs/experience-manager-65.fr-FR/help/assets/config-dynamic.md

    >
    >To troubleshoot issues with Dynamic Media, see the following logs in the `crx-quickstart/logs/` directory:
    >
-   >* ImageServer-&lt;PortId>-&lt;aaaaa>&lt;mm>&lt;dd>.log - Le journal ImageServer fournit des statistiques et des informations analytiques utilisées pour analyser le comportement du processus interne ImageServer.
+   >* ImageServer-&lt;PortId>-&lt;aaaa>&lt;mm>&lt;dd>.log - Le journal ImageServer fournit des statistiques et des informations analytiques utilisées pour analyser le comportement du processus interne ImageServer.
    Example of an Image Server log file name: `ImageServer-57346-2020-07-25.log`
    * s7access-&lt;yyyy>&lt;mm>&lt;dd>.log - The s7access log records each request made to Dynamic Media through `/is/image` and `/is/content`.
    Ces journaux sont utilisés uniquement lorsque Dynamic Media est activé.
 They are not included in the **Download Full** package that is generated from the `system/console/status-Bundlelist` page; when calling Customer Support if you have a Dynamic Media issue, please append both these logs to the issue.